Filtering

 Tag = High Intent

-✅ Returns only qualified demo leads captured by the website Agent.
+✅ Returns only qualified demo contacts captured by the website Agent.

 After applying filters, click Export to download just the visible results.